Are you ready to party?? Decorate simple glass candle holders with inexpensive confetti. Perfect for a celebration or just fun home decor! Easy, too.

 When you’re done with your votives, let them completely dry and trim the bottoms if you have to (with scissors).
 Make a ton – they’re fun and easy!

-For more unique confetti crafts, check out the following projects:
+For more unique candle holder projects, check out the following ideas here on the blog: